saurinn/saurinn.github.com/src/pages/blog/xxe-oob-leading-to-file-read-on-java.md

 <img src="/nano.png" alt="pdf metadata" width="800" height="300" />

 Alright, let's place it on line 742 then...
-Uploaded it... wait for it... wait for it...
+Uploaded it... and wait for it... wait for it...
 BOOM!
 DNS and HTTP interactions.

 <img src="/x.png" alt="pdf metadata" width="800" height="300" />